Browse by . . .

 Chutes and ladders

-Two works rise impressively.
-One, somewhere between a cart and a hand truck, bears a light-colored boulder.
+One work, somewhere between a cart and a hand truck, bears a light-colored boulder.
 Its size and the cut planes of its surface assert its enormous mass.
 And in place of the rear of the cart, a tree limb tapers into the sky.
 At least it appears that way, for one has still to ask what Puryear has found in nature and what of nature he has learned to craft.

 Humanizing the minimal

 Like Shapiro's, too, Puryear's assemblages may have the look of living things.
-A Lever may pun on a hare or a snail.
+Lever may pun on a hare or a snail.
 A basket may have the nib of a bird.
 Living things enter through suggestions of use as well.
 A pinched torus with a suggestive profile, titled Deadeye, looks a bit like a crude jug left unstoppered.
-As in the atrium, even the material from a tree can serve as a found object.
+As in the atrium, even the material from a tree can serve as found object.

 A place to stand

 Puryear's materials and references to tools also refer to his craft.
 A bare circle of Cerulean on the wall conveys both the geometric rigor of the 1960s and a boast: this is all it takes to make art if the artist says so.
-I thought of the fable of the painter who proved his skill simply by drawing a circle.
+Think of the fable of the painter who proved his skill simply by drawing a circle.

 Perhaps he is easy to take to heart, harder to take as one's cause.
-He knows quite well by himself when and when not to pick a fight.
+He knows quite well when and when not to pick a fight.
 He has too much concern for art, too much clarity, and too much detachment not to know.
 He also has too much confidence.
 As someone once said about a lever, "give me a place to stand on and I will move the world."
 So what if the lever one day blossoms into a tree?

 BACK to John's arts home page